 Specialized software products are also available, enabling gear and blade measurement, Statistical Process Control, and various other specialized outputs that are specific to certain industries and processes.

-With the increasing use of the CMM for in-process measurement, Hexagon Ml now has introduced Pulse software that monitors temperature, CMM air pressure, and crash detection and reports it in real time to your cell phone.
+With the increasing use of the CMM for in-process measurement, there is now the ability to monitor temperature, CMM air pressure, and crash detection and report it in to your cell phone.

 Probing.
 When considering an upgrade to your CMM, it might be wise to look at the business end of your machine, the probing system.

 Motorized Indexing Heads.
 Upgrading from a fixed or manual probe head to an automatic one can change the operation of your machine substantially.
 Programming the machine can be accomplished much faster, as during a "teach" session the probe can index into any position on the part without changing probe setups.
 This enables faster part inspection, without operator intervention during the measurement cycle, and no lengthy probe changes.

 Modular probes consist of a main body and a stylus module; most have kinematic mounts for quick and precise disconnecting and reconnecting.